yaradal/booking-backend-challenge/README.md

 2. Composite Index: The `idx_booking_unit_dates` index on `[unitID, checkInDate, checkOutDate]` optimizes our overlap queries.
 This index is crucial for quickly finding conflicting bookings for a unit within a date range.

-3. Guest Index: The `idx_booking_guest` index on `guestName` helps enforce that a guest cannot be in multiple units simultaneously.
+3. Composite Index: The `idx_booking_guest` index on `[unitID, checkInDate, checkOutDate]` helps enforce that a guest cannot be in multiple units simultaneously.

 ### Booking validation changes
 Validate properly that a unit cannot be double-booked using this check: